The History of Ezra Academy

 Responding to demand from current families and the wider community, the Montessori Preschool at Ezra Academy opened its doors in the fall of 2018.

-Today, Ezra Academy serves 100 students from over 20 towns throughout Southern Connecticut, with a faculty and staff of 30.
+Today, Ezra Academy serves students throughout Southern Connecticut, with a committed and knowledgeable faculty and staff.